Accenture/AmpliGraph/README.md

 ![](docs/img/kg_lp_step2.png)

-{% note %}

-**AmpliGraph 2.0.0 is now available!** <br /> The new version features TensorFlow 2 back-end and Keras style APIs that makes it faster, easier to use and
-    extend the support for multiple features.
+## AmpliGraph 2.0.0 is now available!
+The new version features TensorFlow 2 back-end and Keras style APIs that makes it faster, easier to use and extend the support for multiple features.
 Further, the data input/output pipeline has changed, and the support for some obsolete models was discontinued.<br /> See the Changelog for a more thorough list of changes.

-{% endnote %}

 ## Key Features